MetLife Stadium: Other events

 The stadium hosted the 12th Siyum HaShas, a celebration of the completion of the Talmud through the 7 1/2-year Daf Yomi study program, on August 1, 2012.
 At 93,000 seats, it was the highest capacity crowd in the stadium's history, due to on-field seating and a ticket sell-out.
 The siyum was a Department of Homeland Security level two security event, the most critical short of a presidential visit.
 On January 1, 2020, it hosted the 13th Siyum HaShas.
 On June 6, 2027, it will host the 14th Siyum HaShas.

-The stadium hosts the annual Summer Jam festival sponsored by WQHT FM ("Hot 97").

-Since 2012, the stadium has been the main site of the two-day electronic music festival Electric Daisy Carnival's stop in the New York Metropolitan Area bringing electronic acts including Armin Van Buuren, Hardwell, Porter Robinson and Tiësto.

-Monster Jam has also come to the stadium since 2012.

 In 2014, two of the "Keep Seeking First God's Kingdom!"
 International Conventions of Jehovah's Witnesses were held at the stadium.

 On July 14 and 15, 2017, the stadium hosted the 18th International Indian Film Academy Awards, the Oscars of Bollywood, for the first time.

 On January 16, 2018, the stadium hosted the inaugural ball for newly elected New Jersey Governor Phil Murphy.